voldien/snt/README.md

 *Benchmark modes*

 * Performance - Send as much data as possible.
-* Integrity - Sends number sequence of time stamp to compare the arrive in order to check if they arrive in a consecutive order or not.
+* Integrity - Sends a number sequence or time stamp to compare the arrival in order to check if they arrived in a consecutive order or not.
-* File-Transfer - Send file, used for repeatable benchmark testing when using encryption and compression.
+* File-Transfer - Send a file, used for repeatable benchmark testing when using encryption and compression.

 ## Motivation
 ----
-this project was created for educational purposes.
+This project was created for educational purposes.
 It was created in order learn about creating a secure connection with asymmetric and symmetric ciphers.

 # Installation #